An Introduction to Neural Data Compression: Learned quantization and rate control

 Here $\phi \in \Delta^{N-1}$ is a probability vector computed as the softmax of weighted distances, $\phi = \phi(\z, \setC) := \operatorname{softmax}( -\sigma [\|\z - \bc_1\|^2, ..., \|\z - \bc_M\|^2] )$, with $\sigma >0$ a hyperparameter.
 In practice, due to the prohibitive computation cost of VQ, the proposed method is only applied independently to small blocks of $\z$.
 By annealing $\sigma \to \infty$ throughout training, soft quantization gradually approaches hard quantization, and a proper annealing schedule is needed to ensure effective training.
-For rate control, Agustsson et al. \cite{agustsson2017soft} essentially built an entropy model based on the empirical distribution of soft assignment probabilities.
+For rate control, \citeauthor{agustsson2017soft} \cite{agustsson2017soft} optimized a surrogate rate loss based on the empirical distribution of the soft assignment probabilities, estimated via histograms.

-Mentzer et al. \cite{mentzer2018conditional} simplified the above technique by performing only scalar quantization and dispensing with the annealing procedure.
-They fixed $\sigma$ at a constant (usually 1), and applied STE to differentiate through (hard) quantization using the gradient of soft quantization, Mentzer et al. \cite{mentzer2018conditional} furthermore trained a PixelCNN-style autoregressive entropy model end-to-end.
-To soften the non-differentiable discrete rate loss, they used the learned masking technique of Li et al. \cite{li2017learning}, but formed the surrogate rate loss based on the code length of non-zeroed-out elements of $\hatz$ under the concurrently trained autogressive entropy model, instead of naive counts as used by Li et al. \cite{li2017learning}.
+\citeauthor{mentzer2018conditional} \cite{mentzer2018conditional} simplified the above technique by performing only scalar quantization and dispensing with the annealing procedure.
+They fixed $\sigma$ at a constant (usually 1), and applied STE to differentiate through (hard) quantization using the gradient of soft quantization, \citeauthor{mentzer2018conditional} \cite{mentzer2018conditional} furthermore trained a PixelCNN-style autoregressive entropy model end-to-end.
+To soften the non-differentiable discrete rate loss, they used the learned masking technique of \citeauthor{li2017learning} \cite{li2017learning}, but formed the surrogate rate loss based on the code length of non-zeroed-out elements of $\hatz$ under the concurrently trained autogressive entropy model, instead of naive counts as used by \citeauthor{li2017learning} \cite{li2017learning}.

-\subsubsection{Uniform Quantization (UQ)}
+\subsection{Uniform Quantization (UQ)}